jenlky/hugo-blog/content/_index.md

 Software is eating the world.
 There is a low barrier of entry and gatekeeping to it than say medicine.
 It affords the freedom to learn on your own like writing.
 You are a Writer and a Software Developer as long as you make money off it.
 I chose to join this industry because given my circumstances, it was the best choice for me to make a meaningful impact at scale.

 While I'm optimistic about the power of technology, I'm pessimistic about it as a tool to regulate human's behaviour.
-When I served in the military, I learnt the efficiacy of peer pressure when the whole platoon is punished for one person's mistake.
+When I served in the military, I learnt the efficiacy of peer pressure and social controls when the whole platoon is punished for one person's mistake.
 The most advanced social technology we have is a village and we've replaced it with monolithic institutions.

 My email address is <a href="mailto:jenssen.lee@gmail.com">jenssen.lee@gmail.com</a>